8 Best Fertilizers For Dahlias (And How To Use)

 But dahlias are heavy feeders, and if they don’t receive the right nutrients they will not produce as many blooms and the entire plant can become weak.

 This post contains affiliate links.
 If you click through and make a purchase, we may make a small commission at no extra cost to you.
-Thank you.

 The Best Fertilizer For Dahlias (Nutrients Needed)

 The best plant food for dahlias is a low nitrogen fertilizer, often with an NPK ratio of 6-24-24 or 5-10-10.
-You will notice that the second two chemical numbers are double the first number.
+You will notice that the second two chemical numbers are often double the first number.

 Giving your dahlias the right amount of fertilizer can make a big difference in the size and amount of blooms produced.